maxcountryman/irctk/README.markdown

 Plugins are a breeze to write.
 Simply decorate functions with the provided methods.
 Plugins may be tied to a hook or an event, such as 'PRIVMSG'.
-A confirguable thread pool manages dispatching of plugins to ensure the applications are fast and responsive.
+A configurable thread pool manages dispatching of plugins to ensure the applications are fast and responsive.

 ##Installation